pckr/syn/README.md

-Creating syn packets/flood with scapey.
+Creating syn packets/flood with scapy.
 This script is functional, but is not complete.